reedperry/rudoku-solver/README.md

 # rudoku-solver

-A sudoku solver written in Ruby, mostly as a way to learn some Ruby.
-It solves puzzles, but is still rough around the edges.
+A brute force sudoku solver written in Ruby, mostly as a way to learn some Ruby.
+It solves puzzles, but is still a little rough around the edges.